 Two young people sitting on the grass together in a park.

-Remember that by telling an adult that you think there might be a problem, you are not being a bad friend – in fact, you are being the best friend you could possibly be by helping them and spotting the signs of a relapse early before it spirals out of control.
-Even if your friend does not see you helping them as a good thing immediately, I promise when they begin to recover they will really appreciate it.
+By telling an adult that you think there might be a problem, you are not being a bad friend – in fact, you are being the best friend you could possibly be by helping them and spotting the signs of a relapse early before it spirals out of control.

 Get help now